webkinder/google-analytics/readme.txt

 == Description ==

-Enable Google Analytics on all pages without tracking your own visits.
-You can exclude any logged in user as well as ignore a device completely by setting a cookie.
+Deploy Google Analytics on your website without having to edit code and without tracking your own visits.
+You can exclude any logged in user from this and enable tracking solely for them.
+You can also ignore a device by ticking a box which sets a session cookie.

-New feature: You can now also use Google Tag Manager with this plugin.
+You can also enter your Google Tag Manager ID and disable tracking via GTM.

-We would love to hear your feedback in a [review](https://wordpress.org/support/plugin/wk-google-analytics/reviews/).
+We would love to hear your [feedback](https://wordpress.org/support/plugin/wk-google-analytics/reviews/).
 It helps us improve and expand the plugin according to your needs.

 If you have any questions or feature requests, feel free to contact us via support@webkinder.ch.

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/wk-ga directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the folder in the zip file to your plugins directory or install the plugin via the WordPress admin panel option ‘Add new’.
-1. Activate the plugin through the 'Plugins' screen in WordPress
+1. Activate the plugin.
-1. Use the Settings->Google Analytics screen to configure the plugin
-1. Test your Tracking Code as shown [here](https://support.google.com/analytics/answer/1008083?hl=en)
+1. Navigate to ‘Settings’ and ‘Google Analytics’ to configure the plugin and enter your Google Analytics tracking ID or your Google Tag Manager container ID.
+1. Check if the tracking works by following the [official Google documentation](https://support.google.com/analytics/answer/1008083?hl=en).

 == Screenshots ==

 1. The settings page of this plugin.
 The cookie mechanism is activated here.

 == Changelog ==

+= 1.9.2 =

+* Updated wording
+* NoScript is now using wp_body_open action added with 5.2 if already supported

 = 1.9.1 =